beltex/SMCKit/README.md

 ### SMCKitTool

-An OS X command line tool for interfacing with the SMC using SMCKit.
+A macOS command line tool for interfacing with the SMC using SMCKit.
 The [CommandLine](https://github.com/jatoben/CommandLine) library is used for the CLI and [ronn](https://github.com/rtomayko/ronn) for generating the [manual page](http://beltex.github.io/SMCKit/smckit.1.html).